 Please spend some time with your child going over their Summer Learning on their Summer Google Classroom.
 Looking over the requirements and forming a timeline for their completion will ensure the workload is meaningful and manageable.
-Students are expected to submit ALL completed work by the first day of school on August 7, 2020.
+Students are expected to submit ALL completed work by the first day of school.

 First, your child will need to click on the join button to get into their Summer Learning Classroom.
 You will need to check not only the STREAM section of the classroom, but also the CLASSWORK section for assignments.